DHTMLX/docs-booking/docs/api/config/booking-data.md

   - `id` - (required) the id of a slot
   - `time` - (required) duration in minutes
 - `usedSlots` - (optional) an array of timestamps of booked slots in milliseconds;
-- `slotSize` - (optional) the duration of a slot in minutes; the value will be applied to all slots of this card if other value is not set inside the `slots` object
+- `slotSize` - (optional) the duration of a slot in minutes; the value will be applied to all slots of this card if other value is not set inside the `slots` object; 60 minutes is set by default
-- `slotGap` - (optional) the gap between slots in minutes; the value will be applied to all slots of this card if any other value is not specified inside the `slots` object
+- `slotGap` - (optional) the gap between slots in minutes that is set for all slot in the current card; this value is applied if any other value is not specified inside the `slots` object; 0 is set by default

 ### Example